-The Communications Commission has responsibility for licencing local radio stations and ensuring that they adhere to the licence conditions and the Commission’s Broadcasting Codes.
+The Communications and Utilities Regulatory Authority has responsibility for licencing local radio stations and ensuring that they adhere to the licence conditions and the Commission’s Broadcasting Codes.
 If your complaint is in relation to an off island broadcaster, please contact them directly.

 If your complaint refers to a programme broadcast on a local radio station the relevant code can be found here: https://www.iomcc.im/media/1006/broadcasting-programme-code.pdf.

-All licensed radio stations on the Island must comply with the Commission's Code on Advertising and Sponsorship: https://www.iomcc.im/media/1005/code-of-advertising-and-sponsorship.pdf.
+All licensed radio stations on the Island must comply with the Authority's Code on Advertising and Sponsorship: https://www.iomcc.im/media/1005/code-of-advertising-and-sponsorship.pdf.

 All complaints should include sufficient detail about the matter being complained about.

 - the name or title of the programme or advert complained about;